mpv-player/mpv/DOCS/man/options.rst

         ``--vo=vdpau`` has its own code for the ``vo`` framedrop mode.
 Slight differences to other VOs are possible.

+``--video-latency-hacks=<yes|no>``
+    Enable some things which tend to reduce video latency by 1 or 2 frames (default: no).
+Note that this option might be removed without notice once the player's timing code does not inherently need to do these things anymore.

+    This does:

+    - Use the demuxer reported FPS for frame dropping.
+This avoids that the player needs to decode 1 frame in advance, lowering total latency in effect.
+This also means that if the demuxer reported FPS is wrong, or the video filter chain changes FPS (e.g. deinterlacing), then it could drop too many or not enough frames.
+    - Disable waiting for the first video frame.
+Normally the player waits for the first video frame to be fully rendered before starting playback properly.
+Some VOs will lazily initialize stuff when rendering the first frame, so if this is not done, there is some likeliness that the VO has to drop some frames if rendering the first frame takes longer than needed.

 ``--display-fps=<fps>``
     Set the display FPS used with the ``--video-sync=display-*`` modes.
 By default, a detected value is used.
 Keep in mind that setting an incorrect